|

 subject attrition,

-maturation, diffusion
+maturation,

-of treatment,
+treatment,

-experimenter effects,
+experimenter

-treatment
+effects, treatment

-replications, subject
+replications,

-effects, statistical
+statistical

 conclusion.

-to External
+Threats to External

 Validity

-include two general
+May include two

-categories: population
+population and

-and ecological.
+ecological.

 STATISTICS

-The
+The researcher

-researcher employs an
+employs an

-test to determine the
+statistics test to

 probability that the

 null is untrue.
-Level

-of significance
+significance

 indicates the chance